Nancy Reagan: Widowhood

 In March 2009, she praised President Barack Obama for reversing the ban on federally funded embryonic stem cell research.
 She traveled to Washington, D.C., in June 2009 to unveil a statue of her late husband in the Capitol rotunda.
 She was also on hand as President Obama signed the Ronald Reagan Centennial Commission Act, and lunched privately with Michelle Obama.
 Reagan revealed in an interview with Vanity Fair that Michelle Obama had telephoned her for advice on living and entertaining in the White House.
 Following the death of Senator Ted Kennedy in August 2009, she said she was "terribly saddened ...
 Given our political differences, people are sometimes surprised how close Ronnie and I have been to the Kennedy family ...
 I will miss him."
 She attended the funeral of Betty Ford in Rancho Mirage, California, on July 12, 2011.

 Reagan hosted a 2012 Republican presidential debate at the Reagan Presidential Library on September 7, 2011.
 She suffered a fall in March 2012.
 Two months later, she endured several broken ribs, which prevented her from attending a speech given by Paul Ryan in the Reagan Presidential Library in May 2012.
 She endorsed Republican presidential candidate Mitt Romney on May 31, 2012, explaining that her husband would have liked Romney's business background and what she called "strong principles".
 Following the death of former British Prime Minister Margaret Thatcher in April 2013, she stated, "The world has lost a true champion of freedom and democracy ...
 Ronnie and I knew her as a dear and trusted friend, and I will miss her."

-After her death, her son, Michael Reagan, said that he had no doubts that if his mother were alive, she would have voted for Hillary Clinton.